kora-projects/kora-docs/mkdocs/docs/en/index.md

 which at compile time are translated into hardware-performant and human-readable code.

-`Performance` - Kora generates high-performant code at compile time, avoiding the use of Reflection API, avoiding dynamic proxies, implements fine-grained abstraction and free aspects.
+`Performance` - Kora generates high-performant code at compile time, avoiding the use of Reflection API in runtime, avoiding dynamic proxies, implements fine-grained abstraction and free aspects.
 All this leads to high performance, low response time and handling a large number of requests per second.

 `Efficiency` - All facts above and the fact that the dependency container is created